-Expedited requests include urgent medical and exigent pharmacy requests.
+Expedited requests include urgent medical requests.
 Once the decision is made, your provider will be notified within 24 hours.
 Written notice will be sent to you and your provider within two business days.

 While you are in the Hospital (inpatient utilization review)